 - Shaping innovation governance institutions.

 - Pushing back against opponents of scientific and technological progress.

 Ways to get involved + more information.

 We frequently host meetups, public forums, and invitation-only salon dinners around Silicon Valley and in Washington, DC.
-We also sometimes do programming in New York City, Austin, TX, and other tech hubs.
+We also do programming in New York City, Miami, Austin, and other tech hubs.

 Want to know how we’re supporting this vision?
 You can learn about who funds us here.

 Lincoln Network also does more than just policy-related programming, research, and commentary.
 We have a technical side too called Lincoln Studio.
 Learn more at www.joinlincoln.org.